SteelPangolin/genderize/README.rst

     Eva: female
     Thunderhorse: None

 Advanced usage
 --------------

-Create a :py:class:`~genderize.Genderize` instance with a custom user agent, and an `API key <https://store.genderize.io/>`_.
+Create a `Genderize` instance with a custom user agent, and an `API key <https://store.genderize.io/>`_.
 Note that you'll need to use your own API key or this example won't work.